♫ Listening to: Tiny Raindrop by Balance and Composure ♫

 Remove the lid carefully after 14 hours (don’t tilt it) so that none of the condensation drips into the yogurt.

-Remove jars from instant pot.
-If you like thin, plain yogurt, then your yogurt is ready.
-Just mix it, cover it, and stick it in the fridge until you’re ready to eat it.
+Remove jars from instant pot and put lids on them and chill if you like plain, unsweetened yogurt.
 However, if you’re like me, and you like thicker yogurt or sweeter yogurt, follow the next few steps.

 Place a strainer over a bowl, and place a nut milk bag inside the strainer (you can use cheesecloth if you don’t have a nut milk straining bag).